bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 Director: configure client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bareos :sinceVersion:`16.2.4: configure add` offers the :ref:`configure add command <section-bcommandConfigure>` to add resources to the |bareosDir|.
+Bareos :sinceVersion:`16.2.4: configure add` offers the :ref:`configure add command <section-bcommandConfigure>` to add resources to the |dir|.

 Start the :command:`bconsole` and use the :bcommand:`configure add client` command.
 Address must be a DNS resolvable name or an IP address.